 2,403 Americans died in the Pearl Harbor attack (1,178 were injured).

-- The Japanese sent two waves of bombers.
-The first reached Pearl Harbor at 7:55 a.m. and the second at 8:40 a.m.
+The Japanese sent two waves of attacks.
+The first reached Pearl Harbor at 7:55 a.m., and the second at 8:40 a.m.
 353 Japanese planes carried out the attack.

-- A total of 28 Japanese planes were shot down and five submarines were sunk by American forces.
+A total of 28 Japanese planes were shot down, and American forces sank five submarines.

 What are the Pearl Harbor historic sites?